Keeping you safe

 - Replacing toilet seats

-- Repairs to inside doors, locks and handles
+- Repairs to inside doors, locks and handles (please inform us immediately if fire doors or other fire safety devices are damaged or faulty)

 - Repairing or replacing skirting boards